cda-tum/mqt-problemsolver/QAO/README.md

 ## References

-In case you are using MQT Bench in your work, we would be thankful if you referred to it by citing the following publication:
+In case you are using the MQT Quantum Auto Optimizer in your work, we would be thankful if you referred to it by citing the following publication:

 ```bibtex
 @INPROCEEDINGS{volpe2024towards,